2333-hr/EcoMonitor/README.md

 - **Long-term Deployment**: Testing the system’s durability in more diverse weather conditions.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+No license is associated with this project.
+Please contact the author for any questions regarding usage.